manpagez: man pages & more

 DESCRIPTION

-The what argument should be the particular part to extract (see list
+The part argument specifies which part to extract (see list below) and

 allocated string with the contents.